Dwayne Green: Club career

 He made his professional debut in the Eerste Divisie for RKC Waalwijk on 12 August 2016 in a game against FC Emmen.
 He joined FC Dordrecht on a two-year deal in the summer of 2018, with an option for a further year.
 After two years at Dordrecht, he signed for FC Den Bosch on a free transfer in the summer of 2020, signing a one-year contract with the club with the option for a second season.

+On 2 May 2022, Green signed with Tweede Divisie club Spakenburg.
+On 4 April 2023, he started in the semi-finals of the KNVB Cup.
+In the 59th minute, he scored a long-range shot, becoming the first amateur player ever to score in the semi-finals of the KNVB Cup.
+In the 2023–24 season, Green featured as a key player as Spakenburg won the Tweede Divisie.

 International career

 He made his debut for Barbados national football team on 2 July 2021 in a Gold Cup qualifier against Bermuda that Bermuda won 8–1.

 Personal life

 Green was born in the Netherlands to a Barbadian father and Greek Cypriot mother.